On numerical approaches to the analysis of topology of the phase space for dynamical integrability: Generalization of the method of sections via the KAM theory

 \subsection{Generalization to continuous parameters}

-Note that the sections for close values of parameters and close initial data look rather similar (Fig. \ref{7274}, \ref{7276}).
-One thus is tempted to conjecture that the systems between the two values of parameters are also non-integrable.
+Note that the sections for close values of parameters and close initial data look rather similar (figures \ref{7274}, \ref{7276}).
+One thus is tempted to conjecture that the systems between two values of parameters are also non-integrable.
 Alone this statement is certainly false, but we can make sense out of it by some extra consideration.
 Let us make it more precise.

-The results of Poincar\'e (\cite{p1,p2}) show that the systems obtained from integrable one by a perturbation usually fail to be integrable.
+The results of Poincar\'e (\cite{p1,p2}) show that the systems obtained from an integrable one by a perturbation usually fail to be integrable.
 However according to the Kolmogorov-Arnold-Moser theorem (see for example \cite{AKN}) for the systems close to integrable a set of positive measure of invariant tori preserves its topology.
 In our terms it means, that when the initial point even of a non-integrable system lies on such a torus the sections do not contain curves.
 And when we approach an integrable system in the space of parameters the probability to be on such a torus increases.

 This effect is indeed observed in the neighborhood of the integrable case ($\varepsilon_1 = 0$) for arbitrary chosen initial points.
 The figure \ref{stat} shows the distribution obtained by the Monte-Carlo method (\cite{monte-carlo}) of such tori, i.e. the proportion of ``empty'' sections if one starts from a pseudo-random point in the phase space for the given values of parameters $(\varepsilon_1, \varepsilon_2)$.
 The figure \ref{stat2} shows the same distribution only depending on $\varepsilon_1$.
 One sees from them, that except the segment $\varepsilon_1 = 0$, in the square $(\varepsilon_1, \varepsilon_2) \in [0,1]\times[0,1]$ there are no pronounced maxima, that shows non-integrability of all the systems with parameters different from $\varepsilon_1 = 0$.
 That is in the family of triple pendulum-type systems the only integrable situation corresponds to decoupling the systems to non-interacting subsystems of smaller dimensions.
+Let us note that this conclusion is coherent with the above discussion about the triple pendulum as well as with the recent result of \cite{flail} concerning the ``flail'' triple pendulum.